How to Become a Postmaster: Salary and Career Facts

 Source: *U.S. Bureau of Labor Statistics

-According to announcements of new postmasters released by the United States Postal Service (USPS), there is no formal path to becoming a postmaster (www.usps.com).
-In most cases, you can work your way up through the ranks of a post office.
-The USPS primarily promotes from within; therefore, you may need to start in an entry-level role - such as letter carrier, mail processor or clerk - and seek promotions over time.
+According to the United States Postal Service (USPS), there is no formal path to becoming a postmaster.
+In most cases, individuals work their way up through the ranks of a post office.
+The USPS primarily promotes from within; therefore, you may need to start in an entry-level role, such as letter carrier, mail processor, or clerk, and seek promotions over time.
 You may then work as a supervisor of a department within a post office, such as customer service.

 As a postmaster, it's your responsibility to manage the operational and administrative aspects of a U.S. post office or group of post offices.
 The efficient and expedient processing of incoming and outgoing mail will be supervised and directed by you.
 When new postal services become available or postal laws and policies change, you'll make announcements and ensure compliance.

-There is no specific degree or training program required for you to become a postmaster; however, many postmasters pursue an internal training program offered through the USPS called the Associate Supervisor Program (ASP).
+There is no specific degree or training program required to become a postmaster; however, many postmasters pursue an internal training program offered through the USPS called the Associate Supervisor Program (ASP).
 Requiring 16 weeks of study, ASP includes both classroom-based and on-the-job training.
 You'll learn the technical and managerial skills that are useful for the postmaster role.
-While an ASP trainee, the USPS will assign you a coach to guide you through the program while planning your future career.
+While you are an ASP trainee, the USPS will assign you a coach to guide you through the program and help in planning your future career.